-5.)
-The dobby slide plate-to-spring lever cord will attach to the slide plate with a quicklink in the eyebolt located on the back right corner of the slide plate.
-Route the cord over the small white plastic pulley located on the dobby back, directly above the eyebolt.
-The cord needs to be in the slot of the pulley and under the retainer mounted with this Pulley.
+The dobby slide plate-to-spring lever cable will attach to the slide plate with a quicklink in the eyebolt located on the upper back right corner of the slide plate.
+Route the cable over the small white plastic pulley located on the dobby back, directly above the eyebolt.
+The cable needs to be in the slot of the pulley and under the retainer mounted with this Pulley.
 Please check to see that the pulley and retainer are secured by the hex bolt.
-Now, the cord will go down the right side of the dobby back.
-Guide the cord around the return pulley on the cam-pulley axle, then into the center of the loom.
+The retainer must be adjusted to secure the cable onto the pulley, but not impede the rotation of the pulley.
+Now, the cable will go down the right side of the dobby back.
+Guide the cable around the return pulley on the cam-pulley axle, then into the center of the loom.

-Bring this cord over to the spring lever and loop it around the pulley on the side of the lever.
-The return pulley has remained unfixed in its location.
-Be sure it is now aligned with the pulley on the lever and tighten the two lock nuts at either side, securing it in place.
-Now, you will need to pull against the spring in order to bring the looped end of the cord around the pulley on the lever and back toward the right side of the loom, to anchor it at the J-Bolt waiting at Hole #5.
+Bring this cable over to the spring lever and loop it around the pulley on the side of the lever.
+Now, you will need to pull against the spring in order to bring the looped end of the cable around the pulley on the lever and back toward the right side of the loom, to anchor it at the open J-Bolt.